 8. Grill in a Park

 A summertime classic in Oslo is grilling!
 This was so much fun.
-We bought some food and a disposable grill and headed to the nearest park (there are tons in Oslo).
 So many people were lying out in the grass eating freshly cooked burgers and smoky corn.
 It was wonderful.

 9. Akerselva and Kuba park – river